Governorship of Wes Moore: Labor

+During his first term as governor, Moore had a rocky relationship with some of the state's labor unions—including the Maryland State & DC AFL-CIO, AFSCME Maryland Council 3, and UNITE HERE Local 7—but positive relationships with other labor unions.

 Before taking office, the Maryland Department of Legislative Services reported a "historically high" level of vacancies in state government, with only three departments in the executive branch having vacancy rates lower than 10 percent.
 During his 2022 gubernatorial campaign, Moore promised to fill 5,000 vacancies within his first year in office, and included raises up to 18 percent for state employees to incentivize recruitment and retention.
 As of October 2023, only 791 positions had been filled, according to data from the Maryland Department of Legislative Services.

 In February 2023, Moore said he would scrap the Maryland Aviation Administration's controversial contract process to run concessions operations at Baltimore/Washington International Airport.
 In March, he promised to include a "labor peace" agreement in future BWI concessions operations contracts.
 The BWI contract bidding process restarted in September 2023, and includes provisions to include the labor peace agreement, which would allow service workers to unionize but prohibited strikes.
 In October 2024, the Maryland Department of Transportation's evaluation committee awarded a 20-year contract to run concessions operations at BWI to URW/Harbor Bankshare, a partnership between Unibail-Rodamco-Westfield and The Harbor Bank of Maryland, which was approved by the Board of Public Works in February 2025.